 - Maya Angelou

-One minute you are celebrating your pregnancy- a mixture of excitement, fear and full of possibility.
-Some days it seems so surreal that there is a baby growing inside of you.
+One minute you are celebrating your pregnancy- a mixture of excitement, fear, and full of possibility.
+Some days it seems so surreal that a baby is growing inside of you.
 But, one day, something changes.
 Out of nowhere, you hear the words "we can't find a heartbeat" or you start to cramp and bleed.
 Suddenly your whole world is turned upside again, but this time not with excitement.
-You feel shock.
+You feel shocked.
 You feel both physical and emotional pain.
 What started as a dream has turned into a nightmare.
 People don't know what to say to you.
 Some say nothing.
 Sometimes it's hard to talk about.
 Sometimes you want someone to acknowledge what is going on.
 Your baby was once growing inside of you and now you are empty.
-A compassionate psychotherapist can walk by your side in this time of shock, confusion and pain.
-She can provide you with support, resources and ways to cope.
+A compassionate psychotherapist can walk by your side in this time of shock, confusion, and pain.
+She can provide you with support, resources, and ways to cope.